 For example, if your audience is younger, it’s more likely that most of them are using Spotify.
 Usually, the nature of the content and audience lend themselves more suited to one platform or the other.
 The exciting thing is that there is not just one player that rules them all.
 If you think about consuming video content, there’s only one way – YouTube and, more recently, TikTok.
 Podcasting is a different story.
 We have countless apps that allow you to consume podcast content.
 Podcasting 2.0 is doing a great job of finding new ways to extend the capabilities of RSS feeds so we will have even more innovative and creative players.
 I encourage podcasters to talk to their audience and ask them: Where are they listening?
 What are the things that drive them?

 Alex: That’s very smart.
 I want to drill down on the other side of that question.
 Where do people actually listen to podcasts?
-Are they sitting in the car?
-Are they at the gym?
-Are they at home?
+Are they sitting in the car, at the gym or at home?
 Are they sitting in front of a computer?
 Is that kind of data available?
 As a guest and host of a podcast, I want to create content that’s a good fit for the person who’s consuming it.
 If they are at the gym, I do not want to say, “Now write this down.”
 If they are driving, you do not want to say, “Now quickly write this down.”
 Do you have any thoughts on that?

-Tom: For Buzzsprout, we have this data for our podcasts.
+Tom: For Buzzsprout, we have the podcast stats for the shows in our ecosystem.
 Remember, that does not necessarily translate to every podcast.
 That is, 88% of our downloads are through some kind of mobile device.
 Only 6% on a computer, 1% on a smart speaker, and less than 1% on smart TVs.
 But in terms of devices, 68% are on Apple devices and 18% are on Android phones.

 Keep in mind that these numbers are heavily skewed because we have a lot of American podcasts.
 In other regions, like South America or Central America, you’ll find more Android users.
 Depending on how many listeners you have, the distribution may look different.